Now that my debut novel is out in the world, I am fielding lots of questions about what’s next, so I thought I’d blog about it and let you know!

 Essentially, what I have learned about being an author, is that there is always something to do.
 I move between writing and editing, and while I work on these 4 books – each in its own stage of development – there are other book ideas busting to get out.
 I temper those ideas by making notes, but not letting them take up any real estate in my mind – it’s already crowded in there.

-So, back to editing Book #2, which is about these two, Cat and Jean-Luc…
+Book #2, That Night in Paris, is about these two, Cat and Jean-Luc… Oolala!